L3K0V/html_analyzer_preview/README.md

 ```

-By default the analyzer will try to honour the time to live of the result using the `Cache-Control` of the remote server.
+By default the analyzer will try to honor the time to live of the result using the `Cache-Control` of the remote server.
 If cache is not configured on the server analyzer will cache it for 7 days.

 User can override this setting putting `lifetime` parameter in the request.
 `lifetime` is with highest priority, so use it wisely.

 To specify custom lifetime of the cache: